jorgepalacios96/review-helpfulness-predictor/README.md

 **Introduction:**

-I’m sure most of you have bought a product in Amazon, but first you have looked in the reviews section to see if other customers have found the product useful.
-If the comment has really helped you to take a decision, you click on the Helpful button.
-The more clicks this button gets, the higher this review will be in the ranking, so the most helpful comment will appear in the top of the page.
-But there are also online shops, mainly medium and small companies with fewer resources and poor websites, who have not developed a recommendator system or do not have a big userbase, where all comments are mixed or based on the last written.
-My algorithm would help to classify reviews by their helpfulness based on Natural Language Processing techniques.
+Most of people look in the review section of Amazon before taking a decision to purchase, to see if other customers have found the product useful.
+The more helpful the review has been for other users, the higher will appear in the webpage, based on a voting system by users.
+However, there are online shops, mainly medium and small companies with fewer resources and poor websites, who have not developed a recommendator system or do not have a big userbase, where all comments are mixed or based on the last written.
+My algorithm would help to classify reviews by their helpfulness based on Natural Language Processing techniques, without the need of human intervention.

 **Data analysis:**
 Here’s a list of the major computations done to explore, clean and process the data: